tinyci/ci-deploy/README.md

 There are two paths you must populate:

-- `roles/releases/files/release.tar.gz` -- the version of the tinyCI release;
+- `roles/release/files/release.tar.gz` -- the version of the tinyCI release;
-  once real releases exist, we will just download this from github.
+  once real releases exist, we will just download this from github. **Create the directory first.**
 - `roles/certificates/files/ca` -- must be populated with the CA files present in your group.
 You can run the `make-certificates.sh` bash tool to make the default certificates with [mkcert](https://github.com/FiloSottile/mkcert).